iharsh3289/vaultshare/README.md

 ## Notes

-Koyeb free instances are suitable for demos and hobby usage.
-Free deployments can scale to zero and do not provide durable attached volumes, so uploaded files should be treated as demo data.
-For production use, the next step would be external object storage and managed database persistence.
+Render free instances are suitable for demos and hobby usage.
+Free deployments can sleep after inactivity and do not provide durable attached volumes, so uploaded files should be treated as demo data.
+For production use, the next step would be external object storage and a managed database persistence.